ejleighton/ejl-pyproj/README.md

 Using Anaconda Navigator the environment can easily be imported by going to the **Environments** panel and clicking the **Import** button at the bottom, then navigating to the environment.yml file from the import wizard.

-To create the environment from the command line (Windows users should run **Anaconda Prompt** from **Start**), first navigate to the directory you unpacked/cloned the repository to and run: `conda env create -f environment.yml`.
+To create the environment from the command line (Windows users should run **Anaconda Prompt** from the **Start** menu), first navigate to the directory you unpacked/cloned the repository to and run: `conda env create -f environment.yml`.

 This will install the following packages and their dependencies: